 Originally founded in 1980, Natural Alternatives International, Inc. (NAI) reorganized as a Delaware corporation in 1989.
 Our principal executive offices are located at 1535 Faraday Ave, Carlsbad, CA 92008.
-Our domestic manufacturing facility is located in Vista, California.
+Our U.S. manufacturing facility is located approximately three miles away in Vista, California.

 In January 1999, we formed Natural Alternatives International Europe S.A.
-(NAIE), our wholly-owned subsidiary, based in Manno, Switzerland.
-In September 1999, NAIE opened its manufacturing facility in Manno, Switzerland, which has grown over the ensuing years and currently possesses manufacturing capability in encapsulation, powders, and tablets, finished goods packaging, quality control, laboratory testing, warehousing, distribution and administration.
+(NAIE), a Swiss corporation, and our wholly-owned subsidiary, based in Manno, Switzerland.
+In September 1999, NAIE opened its manufacturing facility in Manno, Switzerland, which has grown over the ensuing years and currently possesses manufacturing capabilities in encapsulation, powders, tablets, finished goods packaging, quality control, laboratory testing, warehousing, and distribution and administration.

-In 1997, we obtained the patent rights related to instant-release beta-alanine and have since expanded this patent estate to include sustained-release beta-alanine.
+In 1997, we obtained certain patent rights related to instant-release beta-alanine and have since expanded this patent estate to include sustained-release beta-alanine.
 We sell these products under our trademarks CarnoSyn® and SR CarnoSyn®.
 As part of our business strategy, we have sought to commercialize our CarnoSyn® patent estate through contract manufacturing and royalty and license agreements.
 We directly sell beta-alanine and license our related patent and trademark rights to others for use in or with their products.